 Depending on the calibre of tenant, a Landlord needs the patience of an angel to stand any chance of remaining sane.

 If I didn’t have some level of patience, I would have ripped my hair and bollocks out by now due to incompetent, selfish, rude tenants.
 I’ve had to deal with unbelievably scummy tenants, that literally haven’t an ounce of human decency!
-Even expressing the simple gesture of “please” was beyond them.
+Even simple gestures like “please” was beyond some of them.

 The law sucks